I want slimmer thighs!

 Have you spent time thinking about what keeps you from accepting your body the way it currently looks?
 Is your envisioned shape and size realistic?
 Do you have family members with similar body shapes?
 If you find this to be the case, it might be easier to accept your body as a part of who you are.
 Try to shift the focus from the shape of your thighs to what they can do for you in terms of strength, movement, flexibility, pleasure, and other invaluable functions and sensations.

 Women typically carry their weight in their hips and thighs and for many; it is difficult to lose weight in these areas.
 Although strength training exercises will help tone and shape your legs, spot reducing fat just isn't physiologically possible.
 An increase in physical activity combined with a decrease in calories consumed should help you gradually lose some fat and build muscle tone.

-Next, consider including cardiovascular and resistance exercise in your fitness plan (check out Minimum and maximum heart rate for aerobic exercise and Body fat and exercise intensity for more information).
+Next, consider including cardiovascular and resistance exercise in your fitness plan (check out Minimum and maximum heart rate for aerobic exercise and What exactly does moderate intensity mean? for more information).
 Resistance training needs to include all muscle groups for the development and maintenance of lean body tissue.
 These exercises helps strengthen bones and muscles, and keeps your metabolism hummin'.
 Cardiovascular exercise provides numerous health benefits, including an increase in energy expenditure.
 A certified personal trainer, available in most campus and community fitness facilities, may assist you with proper techniques for both types of activity.
-Two options on Columbia's campus to help with physical activity include CU Move and the Dodge Fitness Center.

 Realistic goals, some self-acceptance, and a little guidance may keep you moving in the right direction to becoming a superstar in your swimsuit and your own skin!